 The films have been shown at festivals around the world, winning more than 30 national and international honours and awards.
 Highlights include a Gemini Award (Donald Brittain Award) for Best Social/Political Documentary; Golden Gate Award, San Fran.
 Intl.
 Film Fest; Golden Conch, Mumbai International Film Festival; Golden Sheaf, Yorkton Short Film Festival; Best Director & Best Political Documentary, Hot Docs and audience awards for Best Documentary at the San Francisco International Asian American Film Festival and Los Angeles Indian Film Festival.

-His latest feature documentary Random Acts of Legacy had its world premiere at the 2016 Hot Docs Canadian International Film Festival where it garnered an Honourable Mention for Best Canadian Feature Documentary.
+Random Acts of Legacy had its world premiere at the 2016 Hot Docs Canadian International Film Festival where it garnered an Honourable Mention for Best Canadian Feature Documentary.
 The following year it won the Best Documentary Award at the 2017 CAAMFest in San Francisco.
 It has been broadcast on the World Channel in the United States and on TVO in Canada.

 In addition to shooting his own films, Ali Kazimi has also served as cinematographer for productions such as the Genie Award-winning A Song for Tibet (1992), My Niagara (1993), Bollywood Bound (2001) and The Journey of Lesra Martin (2002), Fig Trees (2008), Rex versus Singh (2009) and They Were Promised the Sea (2013).

-Kazimi has been recognized as innovator in stereoscopic 3D cinema, an area he has pursued while working as an Associate Professor in the Department of Cinema and Media Arts at York University He is a recipient of a prestigious John Evan Leaders Fund, from the Canada Foundation for Innovation for the Stereoscopic 3D Lab @York (2012–17).
+Kazimi has been recognized as innovator in stereoscopic 3D cinema, an area he has pursued while working as a Full Professor in the Department of Cinema and Media Arts at York University He is a recipient of a prestigious John Evan Leaders Fund, from the Canada Foundation for Innovation for the Stereoscopic 3D Lab @York (2012–17).
 He was the founding filmmaker, in 3D FLIC (3D Film Innovation Consortium) an inter-disciplinary academic/industry partnership.
 In 2010, he made, Hazardous, one of the first stereoscopic 3D short drama’s in Canada.
 His S3D installation Oceans Within was part of the site specific Land|Slide: Possible Futures, held in Markham, 2013 and was also shown as part of Transformations at the Ismaili Centre in Toronto in 2016.
 Fair Play, was mounted in the National Gallery of Canada as part of the Governor General Award winners show, which ran from March to August, 2019.
+Fair Play is in the permanent collection of the Art Gallery of Ontario, as well as the Vancouver Art Gallery.

 In 2011, Ali Kazimi authored the nationally acclaimed book, Undesirables: White Canada and the Komagata Maru—An Illustrated History (Douglas & McIntyre).
 The book was a finalist for both, the 2012 Vancouver Book Award and the Roderick Haig-Brown Regional Prize in the 2013 BC Book Prizes.